 - A. Using the 5 randomly selected employees/officials from procedure #9A under "Payroll and Personnel" above obtain ethics documentation from management, and: - i.
-Observe whether the documentation demonstrates each employee/official completed one hour of ethics training during the fiscal period.

-- ii.
-Observe whether the Organization maintains documentation which demonstrates each employee and official were notified of any changes to the Organization's ethics policy during the fiscal period, as applicable. - B. Inquire and/or observe whether the agency has appointed an ethics designee as required by Louisiana Revised Statute (R.S.)
+Observe whether the documentation demonstrates each employee/official completed one hour of ethics training during the fiscal period. - ii.
+Observe whether the Organization maintains documentation which demonstrates each employee and official were notified of any changes to the Organization's ethics policy during the fiscal period, as applicable. - B. Inquire and/or observe whether the agency has appointed an ethics designee as required by R.S.
 42:1170.

-Result: The Organization does have an ethics policy but is not required to have training.
-Therefore, the ethics agreed-upon procedures is not applicable.
+Result: The Organization is a nonprofit organization; therefore, the ethics agreed-upon procedure does not apply.